zama-ai/fhevm/docs/guides/gas.md

 ## Gas limit

 The current devnet has a gas limit of **10,000,000**.
+Here's what you need to know:

+- If you send a transaction that exceeds this limit:
+  - The transaction will fail to execute
-If you send a transaction exceeding this limit, it won't be executed.
-Consequently, your wallet won't be able to emit a new transaction.
-To address this, emit a new transaction with the same nonce but the correct gas limit.
+  - Your wallet will be unable to emit new transactions
+  - You'll need to send a new transaction with the same nonce but correct gas limit

-In Metamask, you can enforce the use of a specific nonce by enabling the feature in 'Advanced Settings'.
+### Fixing Failed Transactions in MetaMask

+To resolve a failed transaction due to gas limits:

+1. Open MetaMask and go to Settings
+2. Navigate to Advanced Settings
+3. Enable "Customize transaction nonce"
+4. When resending the transaction:
+   - Use the same nonce as the failed transaction
+   - Set an appropriate gas limit under 10M
+   - Adjust other parameters as needed

+This allows you to "replace" the failed transaction with a valid one using the correct gas parameters.